How To Keep Your Home Tidy

 When you look around the house, what sort of things are out of place even though they have a place to live?
 These can look like personal or household items or anything else that you’re able to say, I use, I love, or I need these things.

-#Truthbomb: when put away the clutter is removed
+#Truthbomb: when putting away the clutter is removed

 BLACK HOLE ITEMS